UOR: Universal Backdoor Attacks on Pre-trained Language Models: Introduction

-Existing task-agnostic backdoor attacks \cite{zhang2021red, shen2021backdoor} against PLMs usually use manually pre-defined output representations (PORs) and triggers.
-The sentences with triggers are aligned with PORs in PLMs.
+Existing task-agnostic backdoor attacks \cite{zhang2023red, shen2021backdoor} against PLMs usually utilize manually pre-defined output representations (PORs) and triggers.
+Text with triggers are aligned with PORs in PLMs.
 After fine-tuning, the POR can hit a certain label of the downstream task.
-In order to achieve a certain degree of targeted attack, it is common to build several different PORs in the model at the same time, with a view that they can cover as many labels as possible after fine-tuning.
-However, as shown in Figure \ref{intro}, the distribution of such manually selected PORs may be locally optimal, making it difficult to uniformly cover the entire feature space after fine-tuning, and thus unable to cover all task labels to accomplish targeted attacks.
-In addition, fixed PORs are difficult to be applicable for all models, which greatly reduces the effectiveness and generality of the attack.
+It is common to build multiple different PORs in PLMs simultaneously, with a view that they can cover as many task labels as possible.
+However, as shown in Figure \ref{intro}, the distribution of such manually selected PORs may be locally optimal, making it difficult to uniformly cover the entire feature space, and consequently unable to cover all task labels.
+In addition, fixed PORs are not widely applicable for all PLMs, which significantly reduces the effectiveness and generality of the attack.

-In this paper, we first summarize the requirements that a more threatening backdoor attack against PLMs should satisfy.
-Using this as a benchmark, we propose a new backdoor attack called UOR.
-Specifically, we want to leverage the alignment and uniformity of contrast learning \cite{wang2020understanding} to obtain more {\bf{U}}niform and {\bf{U}}niversal {\bf{O}}utput {\bf{R}}epresentation ({\bf{UOR})} of triggers, so that they can cover the feature space as much as possible, and hit more labels of downstream tasks after fine-tuning.
-We define Poisoned Supervised Contrastive Learning (PSCL) that can automatically learn the optimal trigger output representation.
-Furthermore, we use PSCL-based gradient search to select more appropriate trigger words.
-To better evaluate targeted attacks against PLMs, we define new evaluation metrics to assess the attack performance from the perspective of triggers and tasks.
+In this paper, we propose a new task-agnostic and transferable backdoor attack method called UOR.
+Specifically, we aim to leverage the alignment and uniformity of contrastive learning \cite{wang2020understanding} to obtain more {\bf{U}}niform and {\bf{U}}niversal {\bf{O}}utput {\bf{R}}epresentations ({\bf{UOR})} of backdoors, so that they can cover the feature space as much as possible, and hit more labels of downstream tasks after fine-tuning.
+We design the poisoned supervised contrastive learning (PSCL) that can automatically learn the optimal backdoor representations.
+Furthermore, we utilize PSCL-based gradient search to select more appropriate trigger words, thereby improving the final effect of PSCL.
+To better evaluate the migration and generalization, we propose new evaluation metrics.

-We conduct experiments on multiple text classification tasks and obtained better attack performance compared to previous SOTA methods.
-Further, to evaluate the generality of the attack, we test our method on PLMs with different architectures (BERT, RoBERTa, DeBERTa, BART and XLNet), different usage paradigms (Fine-tuning, Prompt-tuning and Prompt-based Fine-tuning) and more difficult tasks (Multiple Choice and Named Entity Recognition).
-The results show that our method is versatile and effective in different settings.
+We conduct experiments on multiple text classification tasks and achieve better attack performance compared to previous state-of-the-art (SOTA) methods.
+To further evaluate the generality, we test our method on different settings with various architectural PLMs (such as BERT, BART and XLNet), different usage paradigms (such as fine-tuning, prompt-tuning and prompt-based fine-tuning) and more challenging tasks (including multiple-choice and named entity recognition).
+The higher average score for universality indicates that our method can be more effective in different scenarios.